 When I first moved to Oklahoma, I had the same preconceived ideas about the state that many people around the country probably have.
 I thought it would lack excitement, personality and identity.
 I thought it would be nothing more than red dirt, cowboys and flat land.
 While Oklahoma does have a lot of all three of those, it also has so much more.
-I’ve lived here for 3 1/2 years now, and I’m still exploring all the state has to offer.
+I’ve lived here for several years, and I’m still exploring all the state has to offer.
 One of my favorite places to spend the day in the Oklahoma City area is called Bricktown.

 Bricktown is a fun and vibrant entertainment district in Oklahoma City.
 There are a lot of great restaurants, bars and shops in this very walkable area of downtown Oklahoma City.
 For families, there is even a miniature golf course, laser tag center and arcade, which is a great for older children and teenagers especially.